leehayes/proxy-finder3/README.md

     pprint(pf.list_of_proxies)
 ```

 ProxyFinder creates an instance that retrieves proxy details from the sources provided.
+If you wish to ignore a particular source, then provide it with the value 0.
-The default is one from each source:
+The default is one proxy from each source:
 ```
 __init__(self, gimme=1, freeproxylistuk=1, freeproxylistus=1)
 ```